Lab 7 - Part 2: More Lidar in ArcGIS Pro

 Introduction

 This exercise is a continuation of Lab 7 Part 1 - Working with Publicly Available Lidar in ArcGIS Pro.
-The same lidar dataset of Montgomery Woods will be used and the raster products created in the previous exercise will also be used.
-This lab exercise will focus on visualizing the lidar derived data products and extracting further information from the lidar data.
+The clipped lidar dataset of Goukdi’n- Jacoby Creek Forest that was generated in the previous exercise will be used.
+This lab exercise will focus on creating and visualizing the lidar derived data products and extracting further information from the lidar data.

 About the Data